-login: usern <cr></cr> where: $n = 1 - 8$ brings up the Altos Business Solutions menu (Figure 7- 2).
-The information in the Altos XENIX Applications Package User Guide and the tutorial and help informa- tion provided with the menu systems offer assistance.
+<CR> login: usern where: n = 1 - 8brings up the Altos Business Solutions menu (Figure 7-2).
+The information in the Altos XENIX Applications Package User Guide and the tutorial and help information provided with the menu systems offer assistance.

 If you have not worked with UNIX or UNIX-like systems before and wish to access the XENIX utilities, log in as user.
-For example: login: user <cr></cr>
+For example:

-If you wish to explore the UNIX Shell, log in as unix.
+login: user <CR> If you wish to explore the UNIX Shell, log in as unix.
 Later, you can move to the ABS Menu Shell or the Business Shell by logging in as usern or user.
 For example:

-/\$ login user2 <CR>
+\$ login user2 <CR>